If you want to learn how to get cheap train tickets and save money on your travel, you’re in the right place.

 Click on the attraction you want to visit and then fill out the Journey Details box.
 You’ll then need to register for an account or log in if you have an account already.

-The site will then generate a promo code, which you’ll need to copy and paste into the promo code option at the booking checkout on the attraction’s own website.
+The site will then generate a promo code.
+Copy and paste this into the promo code option at the booking checkout on the attraction’s own website.

 We tried this trick for a few different attractions and had mixed success.